An Overview of the Restorations and Reinstallations

 Stained glass is a form of glass art.
-In the Middle Ages, the windows of churches were completely or partially stained glass which was held together in lead strips.
-As a result, light entered the church space in all kinds of sparkling colours.
-The Oude Kerk had a total of 33 stained-glass windows, most of them from the 15th and 16th centuries, four from the 17th century and one from the 18th century.
-The windows in the Lady Chapel are the oldest, albeit in altered and greatly restored form.
+In the Middle Ages, church windows were fully or partially fitted with stained glass, held together by lead strips.
+This allowed light to enter the church in a multitude of sparkling colors.
+At its peak, the Oude Kerk had 25 stained glass windows, most of which date from the 16th century.

 Period